A.A.S. Degree in Radiologic Technology

 Graduates who pass the ARRT examination are then eligible to apply for a New York State Department of Health License to practice Radiologic Technology.

-The Radiologic Technology program is dedicated to providing each student with the educational activities necessary to develop the required critical thinking and technical and interpersonal skills of the radiographer.
+The Radiologic Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and is dedicated to providing each student with the educational activities necessary to develop the required critical thinking and technical and interpersonal skills of the radiographer.

 The Radiologic Technology Program, as well as the field of Radiologic Technology, is a rigorous one.
 Program standards are not altered for disabled students.
 The college will make every effort to provide reasonable accommodations to students with disabling conditions.
 In order to successfully complete the Radiologic Technology Program, with speed and accuracy, the student must be able to: